 However, it can be challenging to find owner contact information.
 Some porterias (doorman) in high-rise apartment buildings may have owner contact information.
 But for buildings without porterias this can be difficult.
 Also, this requires walking around neighborhoods to find available apartments and sweet talking porterias to get owner contact information.

-I currently rent directly from an owner without a fiador and I pay rent in advance.
+For several years, I rented directly from an owner without a fiador and I paid rent in advance.

 3. Overcoming the Fiador Requirement – Pay a Deposit

 Some real estate agencies will rent unfurnished apartments without a fiador if you pay a deposit.
 I recently talked to an expat who paid a six-month deposit to a real estate agency when he didn’t have a fiador.